Symantec Endpoint Protection for Macintosh Frequently Asked Questions

 LiveUpdate configuration settings: /etc/liveupdate.conf -- edit this file if necessary.

-There is also /Library/Application Support/Symantec/LiveUpdate/liveupdate.conf but this location is overwritten every time LiveUpdate runs.
+There may also be /Library/Application Support/Symantec/LiveUpdate/liveupdate.conf but this location is overwritten every time LiveUpdate runs.
 Do not edit this file.
 It is a temporary record of the settings last used and combined from /etc/liveupdate.conf and the Macintosh OS Network settings.

 Installation: no separate installation log is written.
 Instead it is written to the system's installation log, which is most easily viewable via the Console application.
 With Console open, show the log list if it is not already showing; expand Files, then expand /private/var/log, and look for install.log (see image below).
 After listing some environmental variables, the phrase "Symantec Endpoint Protection Installation Log" will appear at the beginning of the installation cycle.